nent/nent/packages/core/src/components/n-view-link/readme.md

-# X-APP-LINK
+# N-VIEW-LINK

-The element should be used in-place of an `a` tag to navigate without refreshing the page.
-This element supports an active-class that will be applied when the route in **href** matches the route of the app.
-This is helpful for menus, bread-crumbs and tabs.
+The element should be used in place of an `a` tag to navigate without refreshing the page.
+This element supports an active-class that will be applied when the route in `href` matches the route of the app.
+This is helpful for menus, bread-crumbs, and tabs.